How Air Pollution Affects Our Health

 Heart and blood vessels

 According to Public Health England, the three main conditions associated with air pollution are respiratory conditions such as asthma, cardiovascular disease and lung cancer.
 There’s also emerging evidence that air pollution may be linked with dementia, low birth weight and type 2 diabetes (iii).
-The WHO, meanwhile, claims a third of deaths from stroke, lung cancer and heart disease are a result of air pollution, making air pollution on a par with smoking tobacco where damage to health is concerned (vii).
+The WHO, meanwhile, claims a third of deaths from stroke, lung cancer and heart disease are a result of air pollution, making air pollution on a par with smoking tobacco where damage to health is concerned (viii).

 These can be carried deep into the lungs where they can cause inflammation and a worsening of heart and lung diseases.